josh-works/til/golden/street-repair.md

-# Street Repair
+# Street/intersection/mobility network repair in Golden

 ## Striping Concrete

-What are the standard dimensions/patterns we should plan on?

-1 yellow line, whole length of Iowa?

-2 yellow lines?

 ### Planning checklist

 - [ ] Get pictures/examples of other road striping in Golden
 - [ ] Test application of tape, check for durability
 - [ ] proper measurements of distance, ensure we have adequate supplies